 You can choose whether or not to participate in this study.
 Your participation is completely voluntary, and you are not required to respond to any of the items in this study, if you choose not to.
 You may also choose to withdraw from the study at any time without losing your benefits to which you are otherwise entitled.
 To withdraw from the study after you have started, stop and alert the researcher.
 If you withdraw, your responses to questionnaires and other information will not be used in the data.
 If you complete the study and then decide that you would rather not have your data used in this research, please contact the researcher or research supervisor to have your data removed.

 The questionnaire items vary in content and style.
 You might consider some of the information asked by the items to be sensitive or private.
+Questions will address several categories of information including a) how you feel, b) how you react in certain social situations, c) medication and substance use, and d) your cognitive and emotional experience during the present study.
 An example of one of the risk items would be “Indicate to what extent you feel this way right now, that is, at the present moment: Ashamed.”
+Another example of a question, which may be private in nature is, “I am against giving money to beggars: True or False?”
+Yet another example of one type of question that you may encounter, which asks about private information is, “Are you taking any hormonal medications (e.g., birth control pills, patch, shot, estrogen, progesterone, Seasonique pills, etc.)?”

 Possible Risks for Participation